mandymccabe/Final_Project/README.md

 ## Communication Protocols
 A group message was setup in Slack to easily share ideas and files amoungst the group members.
 Additionally, Microsoft Teams will be used to setup ad hoc meetings to be able to have virtual discussions outside of class.
 Phone numbers were also exchanged so that we will be able to call or text another team member in the event of an emergency.

+## Final Presentation Draft
+A draft of the final presentation has been started on Google Slides- [Link](https://docs.google.com/presentation/d/1tIhUEXTKwx0YbM70ValTbkpGpcwoApw1UVZHShTGsG0/edit?usp=sharing)

 # Technologies Used

 ## Data Cleaning and Analysis